M.A. in Applied Economics

 wafaa-el-baba.jpg

 As an alumna of the M.A. in Applied Economics Program at LAU, I am proud to affirm that the program excels in preparing its students for a seamless school-to-work transition amid a fast-paced labor market characterized by high uncertainties and disruptions.
-The program’s knowledgeable and supportive faculty and well-tailored educational curriculum equipped me with the necessary expertise to embark on my career as a research analyst at the United Nations.
+The program’s knowledgeable and supportive faculty and well-tailored educational curriculum equipped me with the necessary expertise to launch my career as a research analyst at the United Nations.
+I am now embarking on a new chapter as a team lead economist at AI Economic Pulse startup.
 Engaging with the faculty in extracurricular research work elevated my research and analytical skills and helped me identify and refine my research interests for future career and educational opportunities.
 The program’s emphasis on its applied aspect proved invaluable in meeting the current demanded skills in the job market.

 sarah-kassab.jpg